abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationchromium.md

 docker push $REGISTRY/chromium
 ```

-* Inspect the image to create a json file
+* Inspect the image to create a JSON file

 ```bash
 REGISTRY=abcdesktopio
 docker inspect $REGISTRY/chromium > chromium.json
 ```

-* Send the image to abcdesktop pyos instance
+* Send the image to the abcdesktop pyos instance

-The commands read the `PYOS_POD` name, then copy the `chromium.json` file to `/tmp` of PYOS_POD,
-then send the `/tmp/chromium.json` to REST API server
+The following commands retrieve the `PYOS_POD` name, copy the `chromium.json` file to the `/tmp` directory inside the pyos pod, and submit the file to the REST API server.

 ```bash
 NAMESPACE=abcdesktop